AregShahbazian/codebase-crud-basic/README.md

 - paginated
 - foreign rows are not shown.
 The relevant attributes are joined in the backend, and rendered as Fields.

+#### Edit form
+- hidden under every row. only one row at a time canbe edited
+- add form == edit form, for first "special" row.
+The Add-row

 ## Technical design